Big Sky Resort: Lone Peak Tram

-Starting in the summer 2012 season, Big Sky Resort introduced daily summer tram rides to take visitors to the top of Lone Peak, called The Lone Peak Expedition.
-Starting in the 2021/2022 season, access to the tram requires the purchase of a tram pass pack, individual day passes between $20-$80 USD, a Gold season pass for unlimited access, or a Double Black season pass for 10 days.
+Beginning in the summer 2012 season, Big Sky introduced daily summer tram rides to take visitors to the top of Lone Peak, called the Lone Peak Expedition.
+Starting in the 2021/2022 season, access to the tram required the purchase of a tram pass pack, individual day passes between $20-$80 USD, a Gold season pass for unlimited access, or a Double Black season pass for 10 days.

-Early 2022, it was announced that the tram would receive major upgrades, placing its new lower base directly next to the top station of a new gondola and featuring a much greater capacity per ride.
+In early 2022, it was announced that the tram would be replaced by a new tram, starting near the base of Powder Seeker and adjacent to the top station of the future Explorer Gondola.
+The original tram's lower terminal was located on an active rock glacier and thus was gradually moved out of place.